Talk to your physician

 Your treatment plan should be made with a clinician who can review your full sleep test results.
 If you don't have a sleep medicine doctor yet, your primary care physician can refer you.

-How to find oneEnter your AHI (Apnea-Hypopnea Index) from your sleep test report to see what it means and what your treatment options look like.
+How to find a sleep specialistEnter your AHI (Apnea-Hypopnea Index) from your sleep test report to see what it means and what your treatment options look like.
 Educational tool.
 Talk to your physician about your specific results.

 AHI 1 falls in the Normal range per AASM scoring criteria.